Tenant Eviction – Advice for Landlords

 The guidance advises landlords not to “commence new notices” without a very good reason for doing so.
 It suggests that landlords should offer support and understanding to tenants who may see their income fluctuate.

 Otherwise, the advice simply repeats what we already know from the statute and practice directions, which were discussed here and here .
 Most notices are for three months.
 Proceedings and enforcement can be commenced but will be stayed for 90 days from 27.03.20.

 Landlords are, according to early anecdotal evidence, being sympathetic where arrears are likely to be due to the coronavirus outbreak.
 Tenant eviction is always a last resort.

 Landlords will be more concerned about tenants whose arrears or other breaches of the tenancy have nothing to do with the current emergency.
 Those are tenants who seek to exploit the situation to avoid wholly justified evictions.

 At Simon J Vollans & Co we suggest that the number of tenants put at risk of eviction by the current pandemic will be relatively modest.

 Those relying on benefits appear most at risk.
 However, their benefits will not reduce during the pandemic.
 State employees are another very large section of the community.
 They are receiving their full salaries.
 Retired people’s income has not changed.
 Private sector employees who are not still working are on at least 80% of the usual earnings, so they should also be able to manage their priority outgoings.
 The self-employed now have entitlement to significant support.

 We should of course be doing something to help the small proportion of the workforce who are suffering financial hardship.
 Of course, these people will become known in time.
 Probably mostly those with small businesses who are still paying rent, insurance, etc. even though they now have no income.

 Obviously, this is extremely stressful for those affected.
 However, the point that is being made is that only a very small number of tenants will be suffering financially.
-So the ultimate effect on the number of tenant evictions will, we suspect, be relatively minor.
+So the ultimate effect on the number of rental evictions will, we suspect, be relatively minor.